project-lighter/lighter/docs/basics/config.md

   ...
 ```

- You can also define a scheduler for the optimizer as below,
+You can also define a scheduler for the optimizer as shown below:
 ```yaml hl_lines="10"
 LighterSystem:
   ...